 …And this reduction in testosterone (although easily reversible) is not insignificantly small either.

 11 years later, glycyrrhizic acid was tested on human subjects.
-In a study where seven healthy male subjects were given 7g/day of licorice through a commercially available candy tablets (containing 0,5 grams of glycyrrhizic acid).
+In a study where seven healthy male subjects were given 7g/day of licorice through commercially available candy tablets (containing 0,5 grams of glycyrrhizic acid).
 Four days into the study and the subjects total testosterone levels had decreased from 740 ng/dL to 484 ng/dL10.

 In other words, their testosterone levels were almost half of what they were before popping the licorice pills.

-Good news are that 4 days after discontinuation of the licorice-habit, their testosterone levels had returned back to baseline.
+Good news is that 4 days after discontinuation of the licorice-habit, their testosterone levels had returned back to baseline.

 3. High-PUFA Vegetable Oils

 The majority of the cooking oils used all around the world in this 20th century are refined vegetable oils, aka. liquid oils extracted from plant sources, which are then processed in various ways.

 To begin with, most of the vegetable oils are incredibly bad choices for cooking, due to their low smoke point, and the often used refining process (bleaching, deodorizing, degumming, etc) which strips them of micronutrients and can leave traces of sulfates.